-3. Energy Transitions Today: Where does the Gulf Coast energy system stand?
+Chapter 3.
+Energy Transitions Today: Where Does the Gulf Coast Energy System Stand?

 The Gulf Coast is one of the most prolific and dense energy regions in the country.
-Offshore oil production along the coast accounts for 17% of total U.S. crude oil production, and nearly half of the nation's petroleum refining and natural gas processing capacity is located in the region.
-Additionally, large stationary facilities such as refineries and power plants are responsible for over 240 million metric tons of carbon dioxide equivalent.
+Offshore oil production along the coast accounts for 17% of total U.S. crude oil production, and nearly half of the nation's petroleum refining and natural gas processing capacity is located in the region.21 Additionally, large stationary facilities such as refineries and power plants are responsible for over 240 million metric tons of carbon dioxide equivalent.22

 In Texas, energy-related emissions have risen over the past two decades.
-The industrial and transportation sectors, in Texas, account for nearly two-thirds of fossil fuel-related carbon dioxide emissions.
-The top five largest emitting facilities in the case study region are all located in Texas, in Fort Bend, Harris, Galveston, and Jefferson counties.
-Louisiana's energy-related carbon dioxide emissions have stabilized in recent years and the state's industrial sector continues to account for the majority of statewide greenhouse gasses (GHGs).
-A 2021 report by the Louisiana Governor's Office of Coastal Activities found that the industrial sector produced 66% of the total GHGs emitted within Louisiana.
+The industrial and transportation sectors in Texas account for nearly two-thirds of fossil-fuel-related carbon dioxide emissions.23 The top five largest emitting facilities in the case study region are all located in Texas, in Fort Bend, Harris, Galveston, and Jefferson Counties.
+Louisiana's energy-related carbon dioxide emissions have stabilized in recent years, and the state's industrial sector continues to account for the majority of statewide greenhouse gasses (GHGs).
+A 2021 report by the Louisiana Governor's Office of Coastal Activities found that the industrial sector produced 66% of the total GHGs emitted within Louisiana.24

 The region is characterized by a dense network of oil and gas infrastructure, the result of decades of industry exploration and development along the continental shelf's gradual slope.
 Over the 20th century, the petroleum industry expanded from primarily onshore to near-shore and eventually deep-water activities.
 Today, hundreds of miles of pipelines connect about 3,500 offshore platforms, rigs, and structures.
 On land, gas processing plants, storage facilities, refineries, waste handling sites, petrochemical suppliers, and fuel ports render the Gulf Coast one of the country's most critical energy regions.
-In the past decade, the expansion of shale gas production and crude oil in the Gulf Coast have channeled billions of dollars into capital investments and infrastructure improvements, including the additions of LNG export terminals, petrochemical plants, and new pipelines.
+In the past decade, the expansion of shale gas production and crude oil in the Gulf Coast have channeled billions of dollars into capital investments and infrastructure improvements, including the additions of liquified natural gas (LNG) export terminals, petrochemical plants, and new pipelines.

 Oil and gas products from the Gulf Coast contribute significantly to the country's presence in international energy markets.
-For example, since the 40-year ban on crude oil exports was lifted in 2016, the Gulf Coast has become the primary energy hub for American crude oil products leaving for international markets: nearly 85% of all U.S. crude oil exports left a Gulf Coast port, including the Louisiana Offshore Oil Port and the Port of Houston.
-The rise in liquified natural gas (LNG) exports has also gravitated to the region, particularly in southern Louisiana.
-Since 2015, the volume of exported natural gas liquids, liquified petroleum gases, and renewable fuels https://www.lsu.edu/ces/publications/2020/gulf-coast-energy-outlook-2021-df\finaldigital2.pdf Schneider, L. (2020, October).
-Down By The Water-Rising LNG Exports From Texas Reshapes Gulf Coast Gas Flows.
-RBN Energy.
+For example, since the 40-year ban on crude oil exports was lifted in 2016, the Gulf Coast has become the primary energy hub for American crude oil products leaving for international markets: nearly 85% of all U.S. crude oil exports left a Gulf Coast port, including the Louisiana Offshore Oil Port and the Port of Houston.25 The rise in LNG exports has also gravitated to the region, particularly in southern Louisiana.26 Since 2015, the volume of exported natural gas liquids, liquified petroleum gases, and renewable fuels from the Gulf Coast region has dramatically increased.27 The table and figure below place this dominant industry in context.